 Our Christmas Seal Campaign would never get off the ground without the tremendous help of 180 volunteers who each year spend about six weeks and 1,800 hours folding seals and stuffing envelopes.
-Similarly our surveys staff wives at St. John's Ravenscourt School.
+Similarly our surveys staff could not do without the contributions of thousands of volunteer workers who canvass the homes of Manitoba residents and help out at our testing sites.